FlutterFlow/flutterflow-documentation/docs/resources/ui/pages/intro-pages.md

 use case needs.
 Whether you're starting from scratch, using a template, or leveraging AI tools, there are several pathways to achieve the desired functionality and aesthetic of your desired Page.

-FlutterFlow allows you to easily create new pages using the Page Selector button, which is available in the **Widget Tree menu (Tab+2)**.
+FlutterFlow allows you to easily create new pages using the "Add Page, Component, or Flow" button, which is available in the **Page Selector menu (Tab+2)**.
 This will help you quickly start and add new pages to your app.

 :::tip[Generated Code]